padiazg/notififer-example/readme.md

 # notififer-example

-An application to demonstrate the functionality and use of the (notifier)[https://github.com/padiazg/notifier] library
+An example to demonstrate how to use the [notifier](https://github.com/padiazg/notifier) library

 ## Build
 ```bash